swift502/Krteq/README.md

 ### So is this board compatible with high profile switches?

 Not now, but it would be trivial to make.
-It's just a matter of adjusting the top case.
-However I have no use for a high profile version, so I'm not planning on making one.
+It would only require a slight modification of the top case.
+I could easily do it if there was somehow demand for it.

 ### Why no RGB?